wtran29/wtran29/README.md

 * 🖥️  See my business/portfolio at [wtran.me](http://wtran.me) - (Update in progress!)
 * ✉️  You can contact me at [wtran4hire@gmail.com](mailto:wtran4hire@gmail.com)
 * 🧠  I'm learning Golang, web3, blockchain, ML and AI technologies
-* 🤝  I'm open to collaborating on Go/Python/Django/Flask projects
+* 🤝  I'm open to collaborating on Go/Python/Django/Flask and blockchain projects
 * ⚡  I also have experience in RPA solutions

 ### Skills